Mechanical Engineering and Aerospace Engineering

 - If completed Math 33B prior to Fall 2017 and have not taken MECH&AE 82 (formerly 182A) you can switch to the new catalog and we will substitute Math 33B for MECH&AE 82.
 Submit catalog request here.

-- If you completed Math 33B prior to Fall 2017 AND you completed MECH&AE 182A or 82 (formerly 182A) you may be able to switch to the new catalog and apply Math 33B to the TBR if the course is a requisite for an UD course in your TBR area.
+- If you completed Math 33B prior to Fall 2017 AND you completed MECH&AE 182A or 82 (formerly 182A) you may be able to switch to the new catalog and apply Math 33B to the TBR if the course is a requisite for an UD course already in your TBR area.
+A petition for this may be necessary.
 We recommend you speak to OASA counselor first to discuss the pros and cons of switching at this point.
 Submit catalog request here.

 I AM AN AEROSPACE OR MECHANICAL MAJOR FOLLOWING A CATALOG PRIOR TO 2006.
 HOW DO I INTERPRET MY CREDIT?